Pro Bono Graduation Requirement

 - *Upon completion of 40 pro bono hours of work, complete and submit the Student Log/Supervisory Report, which must be signed by the supervising attorney confirming the number of hours worked, to the Public Interest Law Department.

-**The Pro Bono Graduation Requirement cannot be satisfied by a judicial externship or an externship in a governmental office such as the district attorney or public defender.
-However, completing a 2-unit or greater externship in a qualified public interest agency will gain students both academic credit and fulfillment of the Pro Bono Graduation Requirement once a passing grade is received.
+**The Pro Bono Graduation Requirement cannot be satisfied by a judicial field placement, a field placement in a governmental office such as the district attorney or public defender, or an entertainment field placement.
+However, completing a 2-unit or greater field placement in a qualified public interest agency will gain students both academic credit and fulfillment of the Pro Bono Graduation Requirement once a passing grade is received.

-For further information regarding externships, please go to the website.
+For further information regarding externships, please go to the Field Placements Department website.